mootools/mootools-core/Docs/Element/Element.Event.md

 Event Method: stopPropagation {#Element.Event:stopPropagation}
 --------------------------------------------------------------

-**Cross browser method to stop the propagation of an event (will not allow the event to bubble up through the DOM).**
+**Cross browser method to stop the propagation of an event (this stops the event from bubbling up through the DOM).**

 ###	Syntax: